New-Horizons-SPM/scanbot/paper.md

 implemented to automate specific tasks.
 For instance, Wang et al. created a Python package that automates probe conditioning for Scanning Tunneling Spectroscopy [@Wang_2021].
 However, this package still requires manual preparation of the tip such that it can acquire clean images.
-Some researchers have employed the use of machine learning algorithms [@Gordon_2020] to analyse acquired images and determine when a probe needs refining, then Reinforcement Learning (RL) agents can condition the probe accordingly [@Schiffrin_2020].
-Although these approaches have significantly advanced automated STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer the code to other labs studying different systems or working with different brands of STMs.
+Some researchers have employed the use of machine learning algorithms to analyse acquired images and determine when a probe needs refining [@Gordon_2020][@Rashidi_2018], then Reinforcement Learning (RL) agents can condition the probe accordingly [@Schiffrin_2020].
+Although these approaches have significantly advanced automated STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer directly to other labs studying different systems or working with different brands of STMs.

 To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with